-Recipe and Review: Vegetarian Quorn Chicken and Apple Sausages With Rice
+Quorn Chicken and Apple Sausages on Rice (Recipe and Review)

-One thing that I will note that bugs me about Quorn's product is that for some reason the majority of them do contain egg whites.
+One thing that bugs me about Quorn's products is that, for some reason, the majority of them do contain egg whites.
 While this isn't a big concern to a lot of people, those of us that do not desire to consume animal products or are allergic to eggs could ultimately have an issue with it.
-I don't know about your area but in my neck of the woods Quorn's products are placed in the store next to vegan meat replacements so if you don't read the label, you may be surprised.
-Just a little heads up for anyone that finds that type of thing important.
+I don't know about your area, but in my neck of the woods Quorn's products are placed in the store next to vegan meat replacements, so if you don't read the label, you may be surprised.
+Just a little heads-up for anyone that finds that type of thing important.

 - 1 package Quorn Chicken and Apple Sausage